Union County Smoke Management

 3. What is a smoke management advisory?

-A smoke management advisory is a review of the weather forecast to determine if conditions are favorable for forest land burning that would reduce the likelihood of smoke intruding into the Grand Ronde Valley.
+A smoke management advisory is a review of the weather forecast to determine if conditions are favorable for forest land burning that would reduce the likelihood of smoke intruding into the Grande Ronde Valley.
 It generally states the time of day, the direction(s), and distance from the Valley that are most favorable for burning and also the time, direction(s), and distance that might result in smoke problems in the Valley.
 The advisories are updated each day at about 2:00 p.m. and applicable for the following day.

 4. I am just going to burn a few slash piles; do I still need to adhere to the smoke management advisory?